Diary of an Inner City Vet

 A moving account of the bond between people and animals by a vet at a London animal charity

-Animal Matters is a diary of real-life cases written during a year of Charlotte's career working as a veterinary surgeon in a 24-hour inner-city London animal charity hospital.
-The book provides readers with a revealing, honest, emotional experience, with deeply sad moments followed by amusing and unimaginable ones.
-Charlotte writes both short amusing diary entries along with more detailed accounts and reflections back on her training and the experiences and difficulties she has come up against over the decade since she graduated.
+Animal Matters is Charlotte's diary of real-life cases written during a one year of her work as a veterinary surgeon in a 24-hour inner-city London animal charity.
+The diary reveals the reality of working as a vet, how it can be both emotional and amusing, one minute you can be consoling an owner on the loss of their much-loved pet, the next trying to catch an escaped budgie.
+Charlotte mixes deeply sad moments with amusing and unimaginable ones along with more detailed accounts and reflections back on her training and the experiences she has come up against over the decade since she graduated.

 Throughout the book you will get to know both the animals and the people and how close the bond between us can be.
 Charlotte also discusses contemporary issues in veterinary medicine such as animal euthanasia, RSPCA welfare cases, mental health issues within the veterinary profession, ethical concerns around pedigree dog breeding and the laws on dangerous dogs.

-Animal Matters is a moving and heartwarming book about the unconditional love between animals and humans, and how deep the bond can be.
+Animal Matters is a moving and heartwarming book about the unconditional love between animals and humans.

 Charlotte Rea is a veterinary surgeon currently working in a large London animal charity hospital.
 She graduated from vet school in 2008 and has since gone on to complete a post-graduate certificate in small animal medicine.